 - Avoid “analysis paralysis” by tapping into the industry expertise SpatialKey's account managers can provide, such as helping to interpret variations and nuances in models and event footprints.

 Using SpatialKey’s slider comparison tool, you can see KatRisk’s initial inland flood model for Hurricane Florence on the left, compared with the final footprint on the right.
 This prolonged flooding event lead to multiple updates from KatRisk, enabling insurers to gain a solid understanding of potential flood extents throughout the event—and well in advance of other industry data sources.

 Post-event best practices:

 - Ensure access to post-event data (e.g. aerial imagery data may help you pinpoint potential claims and more accurately assess damage before claims are even filed).

 - Plan a debrief immediately following each event to assess what went well and where improvement to the process can be made.

 - Consult with trusted advisors (such as your SpatialKey account manager) who can help provide added perspective and suggestions for improving your process, and share how others in the market responded.

 - Evaluate the level of customer support and responsiveness you received during this time-sensitive event from various partners and solutions providers.

 - Conduct an end-of-season historical analysis/audit to understand gaps in your processes, analytic tools, data, and concentrations of accumulations so that you can spot trends and make changes prior to next season.

-Get ahead of Hurricane Lane, and others that are sure to follow this season, and set your teams up for operational success with our full 2018 Hurricane Guide.
+See more best practices and set your team up for operational success this season with our full 2019 Hurricane Guide.